 In contrast to studies assessing the effect of, for instance, exposure to the rule of law (Lowes et al., 2017), differences in regional identity should not generally result in strong discrepancies in factors like rule-following behavior or risk aversion.
-We would however, expect differences with regard to regional decision-making and preferences about the allocation about political competences that relate to regional culture.
-Models on the size of nations like Alesina and Spolaore (1997) suggest that besides economic concerns (Boix et al., 2011; Gehring and Schneider, 2016), the (perceived)
+We would, however, expect differences with regard to regional decision-making and preferences about the allocation of political competencies that relate to regional culture.
+Models on the size of nations like Alesina and Spolaore (1997) suggest that besides economic concerns (Boix et al., 2011; Gehring and Schneider, 2016), the (perceived) preference

-Figure A34 shows similar results when measuring regional identity relative to national identity.
+&lt;sup>15 Figure A13 shows similar results when measuring regional identity relative to national identity.
 Note that a potential dynamic extension of the model, where parents also face a variable cost of teaching with a time-varying $\alpha$ parameter for the relative return to identity, could explain a decline over time.
 If parents reduce the value they assign to regional culture over time, it can become no longer optimal to teach it at home even without the fixed costs component: the differences between treated and control area would disappear over time.
 Reasons could, for instance, be a larger share of children moving out of the region to study or work, increasing the economic returns to national identity.

-preference heterogeneity is the major factor influencing preferences about secession or autonomy.
+heterogeneity is the major factor influencing preferences about secession versus autonomy.
 We also use the OIP surveys to measure the consequences of a stronger regional identity.
 Table 9 provides clear evidence that the identity differences in Alsace and Lorraine also affect policy preferences in line with size-of-nation models.
-People in the treated area feel better informed about regional policies and have a more positive perception of the functioning of regional democratic processes.
-Asked whether they would be concerned that more regional autonomy would increase inequality between regions, a significantly lower share of people is concerned.
+People in the treated area feel better informed about regional policies and have a more positive perception of regional democratic processes.
+When asked whether they would be concerned that more regional autonomy would increase inequality between regions, a significantly lower share of the population is concerned.

-We also create three comprehensive proxy variables regarding the transfer of policy competences to the regional level, more regional autonomy and the allocation of responsibility for education policy.
-Each proxy is the average of several survey items in the OIP survey, to make sure differences are not caused by different understandings of one particular question.
-Figures A3 through A6 list the individual questions in each sub-category.
-The average individual in the treated area favors transferring policy competences from the national to the regional level as well as more regional autonomy significantly more often.
-Education policy is particularly interesting, as common state education is a major mechanism to impose an identity and influence which and how traditions and culture are taught.
-Again, treated subject express clearly more favorable views towards setting educational policy and standards at the regional level.
-Table A30 shows very similar results focusing only on Lorraine.
+We also create three comprehensive proxy variables regarding the transfer of policy competencies to the regional level, more regional autonomy, and the allocation of responsibility for education policy.
+Each proxy is the average of several survey items in the OIP survey, to make sure differences are not caused by different understandings of any one particular question.
+Figures A2 through A5 list the individual questions in each sub-category.
+The average individual in the treated area favors transferring policy competencies from the national to the regional level as well as more regional autonomy significantly more often.
+Education policy is particularly interesting, as common state education is a major mechanism of imposing an identity, and influences how traditions and culture are taught.
+Again, treated subjects express clearly more favorable views towards setting educational policy and standards at the regional level.
+Table A22 shows very similar results focusing only on Lorraine.